IP5-Cloudbasiertes-Praxisrufsystem/IP5-admin-ui/README.md

 ### `npm run build`

+Make sure to set the environment variable REACT_APP_BACKEND_BASE_URI to the base url of the cloud service before running the build.

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.